-HOW TO USE: Unwrap and insert one suppository rectally as directed by your doctor.
-Remain lying down for a few minutes, and avoid having a bowel movement for an hour or longer so the drug will be absorbed.
-The suppository is for rectal use only.For motion sickness, promethazine should be used 30-60 minutes before beginning travel.
-For allergies, this medication may be used at bedtime to decrease daytime drowsiness.
-When used before surgery, promethazine may be given the night before or just before the procedure and may be continued afterwards.Dosage is based on your age, medical condition, and response to therapy.
-Use this medication exactly as directed to get the most benefit from it.
-Do not use more medication or use it more often than prescribed.
-Ask your doctor or pharmacist if you have questions.Inform your doctor if your condition does not improve or if it worsens.
+HOW TO USE: Unwrap and insert one suppository rectally as directed by your doctor, usually 2 to 4 times daily.
+Remain lying down for a few minutes after using this medication, and avoid having a bowel movement for an hour or longer so the drug will be absorbed.
+The suppository is for rectal use only.For motion sickness, the first dose of promethazine should be used 30 to 60 minutes before beginning travel.
+For allergies, this medication may be used once daily at bedtime to avoid being drowsy during the day.
+When used before surgery, promethazine may be used the night before or just before the procedure and may be continued afterwards as directed.The dosage is based on your age, medical condition, and response to treatment.
+In children, the dosage may also be based on weight.
+Do not increase your dose or use this medication more often than directed.Tell your doctor if your condition does not improve or if it worsens.